aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-blob/_index.md

 ### **Change the Folder for Temporary Files**

 When the BLOB process is used, your computer creates temporary files in the default folder for temporary files.
-If you want the temporary files to be kept in a different folder, you can change the settings for storage using `TempFilesRootPath`:
+If you want the temporary files to be kept in a different folder, you can change the settings for storage using `setTempFilesRootPath`:

 ```javascript
 var loadOptions = new aspose.slides.LoadOptions();